The United Kingdom RagaMuffin Cat Society

 RagaMuffin Breed Highlights

 Appearance – Ragamuffins are large, muscular, heavy cats that do not reach full maturity until approximately 4 years old.
 Females can be substantially smaller than males.
 The look of the body is rectangular, with a broad chest and powerful shoulders supporting a short neck.
 This muscular and fit cat often has a fatty pad in the lower abdomen.
 The head is a broad modified wedge with a rounded forehead and obvious nose dip.
-Large walnut shaped eyes give a sweet appearance.
-These longhaired cats have a dense silky coat, like that of a heavily furred rabbit, and their hair grows longer around the neck and face (a ruff), increases in length toward the stomach and gives a wispy frill on the hind legs.
-Every possible colour and pattern is allowable, with little emphasis placed on perfection of markings.”
+Large walnut shaped eyes give it a sweet expression.
+These semi-longhaired cats have a dense silky coat, like that of a heavily furred rabbit, and their hair grows longer around the neck and face (a ruff), increases in length toward the stomach and gives a wispy frill on the hind legs, as well as a wonderful, plumed tail.
+Long fur between the toes is part of the breed as well as tufts around the ears known as furnishings.
+Neutering at around 6 months makes the RagaMuffin truly blossom.

 Personality